 After clearing the area of Japanese knotweed, volunteers planted a variety of native plants including fast-growing, shade intolerant trees (bigtooth aspen and gray birch), shade tolerant trees (pin oak, chestnut oak, hackberry, sweet birch, and American basswood), and trees and shrubs which will form a persistent understory (pawpaw, American hornbeam, witch-hazel, American elderberry, shadbush, and arrowwood viburnum).

 Of course, this is only the beginning for the Sam Ozer Memorial Project.
-Like our nearby Historic Rittenhousetown site, this new site is under intense pressure from Japanese knotweed, porcelain berry, and other invasive exotic plants.
+Over 150 trees and shrubs have been planted so far, and they will intense pressure from Japanese knotweed, porcelain berry, and other invasive exotic plants.
 WRV volunteers will be working to protect and maintain the native plants on this site for years to come.

 Thank you for reading!
 Please consider supporting our work.
 Your donation will help keep the Wissahickon green and diverse, and all donations are Tax deductible.